 - Certain other protected groups

-Applying for HUD Housing
+How to Apply for HUD Housing

-Let’s break it down step by step.
+Let’s break it down!

 Finding Your Local Public Housing Agency

-Ask about their application process for Section 8 vouchers or public housing.
+Inquire about their application process for Section 8 vouchers or public housing.

-Document Preparation for the Application Process
+Gathering Your Documents for the Application

 - ID for all family members